eclipse-thingweb/website/content/smart-coffee-machine.md

 If you want to add your own example scripts be sure to follow the [workflow](https://github.com/eclipse/thingweb.node-wot/tree/master/packages/examples#workflow).

+In case you want to just consume a Thing you can use a tool like the [Browsified node-wot](http://plugfest.thingweb.io/webui/).
+It allows you to interact with Things right from your browser.
+There is a deployed smart coffee machine producer Thing at [http://plugfest.thingweb.io:8083/smart-coffee-machine](http://plugfest.thingweb.io:8083/smart-coffee-machine) that you can consume.
+You can also see its property values in real-time at [http://plugfest.thingweb.io/examples/smart-coffee-machine.html](http://plugfest.thingweb.io/examples/smart-coffee-machine.html).

 ## Smart coffee machine and oAuth 2.0